scrabbletank/farhome-rules/rulesdoc.md

 A standard quiver can hold 25 arrows or bolts.
 Arrows add 1 wound die to the attack, while bolts only deal the base crossbow damage.

 #### Poison
 A vial of poison, enough to coat a weapon for 3 attacks or 10 arrowheads.
 Poisons have modifiers to determine their strength, ranging from +0 to +3.
-Being successfully hit by an attack with a poisoned weapon you must make a Stamina save or suffer the effects.
+On hit the target makes a Stamina save against the Poisons challenge roll, gaining it's effects on fail.

 ##### Poison Type
 | Name | Save (B/T) | Effect |